Managing users

 Resetting user passwords

-Administrators can reset passwords for SEAD users.
-Start by navigating to the Users page from the side navigation panel.
-Once you are on the Users page, you will be able to select the user whose password you want to reset by clicking on their hyperlinked username.
+User administrators can reset passwords for SEAD users.
+Navigate to the users page from the side navigation panel.
+On the users page, select the user whose password you want to reset by clicking on their hyperlinked username.
 If the user is not immediately available, type their name into the search bar.

 Fig. 1.
 Selecting the user

-Clicking on the hyperlinked username of your selected user will direct you to that specific user’s information page which showcases their basic attributes, virtual machines, account settings and associated tags.
-To reset their password, click on the ‘’Reset Password” button on the centre/top of the page.
+Selecting the hyperlinked username will direct you to the selected user’s information page which displays their basic attributes, virtual machines, account settings and associated tags.
+To reset their password, select the ‘Reset Password’ button on the centre/top of the page.

 Fig. 2.
 Reset Password button

-Clicking on ‘Reset Password’ will prompt a confirmation window, click ‘Yes’ to proceed.
+Selecting ‘Reset Password’ will prompt a confirmation window, select ‘Yes’ to proceed.

 Fig. 3.
 Password reset confirmation window